 One idea is to give justices 18-year terms, staggered every two years so that each president is guaranteed two Supreme Court appointments.
 This proposal has been floating around for some time, but gained attention when the more liberal Yale law professor Akhil Amar and the more conservative Northwestern law professor Steven Calabresi proposed it in an op-ed for the Washington Post in 2002.
 Current US Department of Energy secretary Rick Perry even officially backed the idea during his 2012 presidential run.

 University of Georgia law professor Christian Turner recently proposed a variation of this idea.
 His proposal would expand the Court to 18 members while limiting tenure to 18 years.
-The plan would also guarantee presidents two nominees, but he would require the Senate to reject nominees instead of approve them.
+The plan would also guarantee presidents two nominees, but would require the Senate to reject nominees instead of approve them.
 If the Senate rejects three nominees then the president may appoint one of them to the Supreme Court.

-Guaranteeing that each president fills two spots on the Court potentially reduces the the high stakes of each departure.
+Guaranteeing that each president fills two spots on the Court potentially reduces the high stakes of each departure.
 Currently neither party really knows when a vacancy will arise since openings are dependent on justices either dying or choosing to retire.
 For instance, President Obama filled two vacancies during his 8-years in office (though three vacancies arose during that time period) while President Trump has already been presented with two vacancies in less than two years (though only one vacancy arose in that time period).
 This uncertainty creates an urgency around each open seat which leads to politicians and interest groups engaging in highly partisan and undemocratic behavior.

-With 18 members, each new justice is less likely to tilt the ideological balance of the Court, which makes a nomination even less consequential.
+With 18 members each new justice is less likely to tilt the ideological balance of the Court, which makes a nomination even less consequential.
 Requiring rejection by the Senate, instead of approval, eliminates the Senate’s ability to block an appointment by refusing to hold hearings or votes.
 Lastly, lifetime tenure reduces the chances that a judge or justice will craft decisions for a future political run or future job prospect.
 Both proposals attempt to maintain this benefit by allowing departing justices to maintain their salaries and serve on the courts of appeals.

 Ideas 3 and 4: Create a Supreme Court with Rotating Members Who Have No Idea What Cases They Will Hear

 Law professors Dan Epps and Ganesh Sitaraman suggested dividing the Supreme Court into panels comprised of rotating judges serving on the US Courts of Appeals.
 Each panel may serve for several weeks, deciding which cases the Court will take and then hearing arguments and writing opinions in other cases.
 This means that instead of a Supreme Court composed of nine permanent members deciding which cases to take and then the same nine members actually deciding the cases, one panel of judges would decide which cases to hear and another panel would actually decide the outcomes of the cases.
 All of this would be randomly assigned.
-This effectively means that highly partisan judges cannot cherry-pick cases they want to influence because they will have no idea who will actually be deciding the outcomes of those cases.
-Since the Supreme Court would consist of a rotating group of hundreds of appellate court judges, each nomination isn’t all that important.
+This effectively means that highly partisan judges cannot cherry-pick cases they want to influence because they will have no idea who would actually be deciding the outcomes of those cases.
+And, since the Supreme Court would consist of a rotating group of hundreds of appellate court judges, each nomination isn’t all that important.

 Each Party Will Raise The Stakes Unless We Restructure the Court